 What is the main difference between how US Federal Estate Tax and Irish Capital Acquisitions Tax operate?

-The US charges FET on all the assets in a deceased person’s estate if that person was a US citizen, held a US passport or a US green card on the date of death, once the value of the estate exceeds a threshold amount, which in 2022 is $12,060,000.
-However, in the case of non-US citizens, passport holders or green card holders, which would be many Irish estates, the US charges FET on US situs assets (that is, US located assets) only, once the value of the US assets in the estate exceeds $60,000.
-Thereafter, FET applies at a 40% rate.
+The US charges FET on all the assets in a deceased person’s estate if that person was a US citizen, or US domiciliary on the date of death, once the value of the estate exceeds a threshold amount, which in 2024 is $13.61m.
+However, in the case of non-US citizens and non-US domiciliaries, which would be many Irish estates, the US charges FET on US situs assets (that is, US located assets) only, once the value of the US assets in the estate exceeds $60,000.
+Thereafter, rates of up to 40% apply.

 How does US FET typically arise in an Irish person’s estate?

 US FET typically arises in Irish estates where the level of US assets in the estate is in excess of $60,000.
-US assets include US real estate, shares in US corporations, interests in US mutual funds and US ETFs, and so on.
+The most common US situs assets within scope of US FET include US real estate, shares in US corporations, interests in US mutual funds and US registered ETFs or other US domiciled funds, and so on.

 Given that many Irish investors own US assets with a value greater than $60,000, US FET is likely to become an issue for their executors to consider.